-The ideals of good sportsmanship, ethical behaviour and integrity should permeate all interscholastic athletics in our community.
+The ideals of good sportsmanship, ethical behaviour and integrity should permeate all interscholastic athletics in our community as serves as foundational elements of Compete with Character.

 In perception and practice, good sportsmanship shall be defined as those qualities of behaviour, which are characterized by generosity and genuine concern for others.
-At Chinook High School we follow the Lethbridge School Division Fair Play code and SAIAC Sportsmanship code, which are both, posted in our school.
+At Chinook High School we follow the Lethbridge School Division Fair Play code and the ASAA's Set the Bar Sportsmanship code as posted in our gymnasium.

-Furthermore, we embrace the ASAA Fair Play and Sportsmanship code (www.asaa.ca) for all of our coaches, athletes, administrators and spectators.
-Our athletic fields and courts should be the showcases of student athletes displaying good citizenship and reflecting fair play in every area of life.
+Our athletic fields and courts should be the showcases of student athletes displaying good citizenship and reflecting fair play in every area of life, empowering sport to best serve all members of our community.